TheSomethingSomethingCompany/secret-forest/docs/weekly logs/team_log.md

 - Research Solutions Regarding S3 File Upload - `In-Progress`
 - Research Deployment Solutions in Regards to Other App Configurations - `Completed`
 - Fix Authentication and Establish a way for Components to dynamically updated with state changes. - `In-Progress`
+- Complete Request For Chat Feature With Frontend Support - `Completed`

 ## Test Report